humbl3man/node-todos/README.md

 # node-todos
 Learning Node, Express, and Testing

-*NOTE:* You need to have NodeJS installed on your machine.
+*Requirements:* You need to have NodeJS installed on your machine.

 ### Running